Beach Park, Illinois: Public safety

 In early 2006, the Beach Park Fire Protection District received voter support for a nominal tax increase.
 This increase made full-time firefighter/paramedics a reality.
 The department was also able to lower the Insurance Services Organization (ISO) rating to a 3.
 This is one of the lowest in the area and saves residents on homeowners and renter's insurance.
 The Beach Park Fire Department is taking positive steps by replacing older fire equipment.
 This will ensure that the residents receive good fire response by newer apparatus.

 All departments which provide fire and emergency medical services are part of the MABAS Mutual Aid program.
 This program, funded by member agencies, provides assistance from the local region all the way to national resources.

+Transportation

+Pace provides bus service on multiple routes connecting Beach Park to downtown Waukegan and other destinations.

+The Chicago & North Western had a station at Dunes Park until 1953.